haddocking/haddocking.github.io/education/disvis-webserver/index.md

 <a class="prompt prompt-info" href="http://milou.science.uu.nl/cgi/services/DISVIS/disvis/submit">http://milou.science.uu.nl/cgi/services/DISVIS/disvis/submit</a>

-We will use the same input as for the 1st run of DisVis, :
+We will use the same input as for the 1st run of DisVis, removing the false positive crosslinks identified at the previous step.
+The new set of restraints can be found in `restraints_filtered.txt`:

 <a class="prompt prompt-info">Fixed chain -> PRE5.pdb</a>
 <a class="prompt prompt-info">Scanning chain -> PUP2.pdb</a>
-<a class="prompt prompt-info">Restraints file -> restraints.txt</a>
+<a class="prompt prompt-info">Restraints file -> restraints_filtered.txt</a>

 But, in addition, we will now provide a list of residue for the fixed and scanning chains.
 These are defined in the text file `accessible_res_70.list`provided with the tutorial data.
 The residues we have selected are all residues considered as surface accessible for both the fixed